emberjs/rfcs/text/0626-invoke-helper.md

 ### Return Value

-The function returns a reference to the helper.
-The public API of the reference consists of a `value` property, which will internally be implemented as a getter that triggers the proper lifecycle hooks on the helper and returns its value, if it has a value.
-If it does not, then the helper will do nothing when `value` is accessed and it will always return `undefined`.
+The function returns a Cache instance, as defined in the [Autotracking Memoization RFC](https://github.com/emberjs/rfcs/blob/master/text/0615-autotracking-memoization.md#detailed-design).
+This cache returns the most recent value of the helper, and will update whenever the helper updates.
+Users can access the value using the `getValue` function for caches.

-If the helper has a scheduled effect, there is no public API for users to access the effect or run it eagerly.
+If the helper has a scheduled effect, using `getValue` on the cache will not run it eagerly.
 It will run as scheduled, until the helper is destroyed.

-Using `destroy()` from the destroyables API on the helper reference will trigger its destruction early.
+The cache will be also be destroyable, so that using `destroy()` from the destroyables API on it will trigger its destruction early.
 Users can do this to clean up a helper before the parent context is destroyed.

 ### Effect Helper Timing Semantics